RAISE YOUR VOICE

 January 14, 2020

-I acknowledge that sometimes the professors do not have after-class time to answer my questions due to their hectic schedules, so it is now or never, meaning either I ask my question in class or I go back to my dorm room uncertain.
-So, I sit at the front, so I don’t feel the need to yell to ask my question.
-My voice is pretty low, and I don’t particularly appreciate raising my voice when what needs to be said can be said softly.
+I acknowledge that sometimes professors don’t have the time after class to answer my questions because of their busy schedules.
+So, it’s now or never—either I ask in class or go back to my dorm uncertain.
+That’s why I sit at the front.
+I don’t want to yell my questions.
+My voice is naturally low, and I don’t enjoy raising it when what I have to say can be communicated softly.

 Example 2:

-Dear only child, don’t let them skip you in the line.
-Yes, as simple as this is, I have allowed people to skip me just because I did not want to stir up “trouble.”
-You can’t forget you have things to do.
+Dear only child, don’t let them skip you in line.
+As simple as it sounds, I’ve allowed people to skip me in line just because I didn’t want to stir up “trouble.”
+But the truth is, you have things to do too.

 You May Also Like…